 “I guess I am just here now.”
 He said, defeated.

 His whole body slumped as he kept his body as far from the wall as he could.

 Anodyne looked to the stars as time went on without him.
-Eons went by as his mind started to slip once again, the agony of being held in place sent his mind racing to the edges of what is possible.
-His body went through every emotion he was capable of expressing, and still none of them gave him insight on how to fix his situation.
+Eons went by as his mind started to slip once again; the agony of being held in place sent his mind racing to the edges of what was possible.
+His body went through every emotion he was capable of expressing, and still, none of them gave him insight on how to fix his situation.
 He screamed to the Eternaverse for answers to his situation, but everything was still, and no one answered him.
-Then one day Rune returned.
+Then one day, Rune returned.